-reas of Committee focus s Items discussed Frequency Financial reporting Reviewed integrity of draft financial statements, appropriateness of accounting policies and going concern assumptions A Considered approval process for confirming and recommending to the Board that the 2016 Annual Report is fair, balanced and understandable A - Reviewed and recommended to the Board approval of the 2016 Annual Report and Form 20-F A - Reviewed and approved Directors' expenses A - Reviewed and recommended approval of quarterly and preliminary results announcements and dividends 0 Reviewed significant issues in relation to the quarterly and preliminary results 0 Considered evolving market practice on the Viability Statement requirements A Reviewed and recommended inclusion of the Viability Statement for the 2016 Annual Report A Reviewed accounting developments and their impacts and key accounting issues.
-P External Received external auditors' transition updates from management S uditors Reviewed and approved audit/non-audit expenditure incurred during 2016 A - Considered the auditors' report on the 2016 annual results A - Performed evidence-based assessment of external auditors and the effectiveness of 2016 external audit A Considered qualifications, expertise and independence of the external auditors A Recommended to the Board the re-appointment of the external auditors and for the Committee to agree auditors' remuneration A Approved the 2017 audit plan and audit fee proposal and set performance expectations for auditors A Considered initial results of 2017 external audit.
-P Global internal Reviewed assurance reports from Global Pharmaceuticals, Vaccines, Consumer Healthcare, R&D, GMS and ViiV Healthcare A & compliance Reviewed GSK's internal control framework a compliance Confirmed compliance with Sarbanes-Oxley Act A Reviewed Audit & Assurance work during 2016 and approved the planned work for 2017 A Undertook Corporate Integrity Agreement (CIA) training A Received and reviewed CIA compliance and assurance reports 0 Reviewed reports on the Operational Excellence programme 0 Reviewed the implementation of new systems for Group Support Functions P Received litigation reports and updates S Received inigation reports and updates Received reports on ongoing investigations and on ABAC issues.
-S Risk - Reviewed risk management framework compliance A Reviewed the risk elements of Group treasury, pensions, risk and insurance and tax policies A Received status reports on the following Enterprise Risks: ABAC, EHSS, Information Protection, Patient Safety, Privacy, Product Quality, Research Practices and Third Party Oversight P Received terrorism and cyber security risk assessment update P Received updates on the implications of Brexit P Received Risk Oversight and Compliance Council meeting updates S - Considered emerging risks.
-S Governance and - Confirmed compliance with UK Corporate Governance Code A other matters Reviewed the Committee's terms of reference and confirmed that they had been adhered to during 2017 A - Received corporate governance updates P - Reviewed the Committee's performance and effectiveness A - Reviewed and approved the Group's approach to the Modern Slavery Act 2016 P - Met privately and separately with the Heads of Global Ethics & Compliance and Audit & Assurance P Met privately with the external auditors at the end of each meeting as required S Approved the publication of the Group's Tax strategy.
-A
+eas of Committee focus Items discussed Frequenc Financial reporting Reviewed integrity of draft financial statements, appropriateness of accounting policies and going concern assumptions ٨ eporting Considered approval process for confirming and recommending to the Board that the 2016 Annual Report is fair, balanced and understandable ۵ Reviewed and recommended to the Board approval of the 2016 Annual Report and Form 20-F A - Reviewed and approved Directors' expenses Ā Reviewed and recommended approval of quarterly and preliminary results announcements and dividends ō Reviewed significant issues in relation to the quarterly and preliminary results ō Considered evolving market practice on the Viability Statement requirements Ā Reviewed and recommended inclusion of the Viability Statement for the 2016 Annual Report Ā Reviewed accounting developments and their impacts and key accounting issues.
+0 xternal Received external auditors' transition updates from management 6 uditors Reviewed and approved audit/non-audit expenditure incurred during 2016 Δ Considered the auditors' report on the 2016 annual results 0 - Performed evidence-based assessment of external auditors and the effectiveness of 2016 external audit 0 Considered qualifications, expertise and independence of the external auditors 0 Recommended to the Board the re-appointment of the external auditors and for the Committee to agree auditors' remuneration ۵ Approved the 2017 audit plan and audit fee proposal and set performance expectations for auditors Δ Considered initial results of 2017 external audit.
+0 Global internal - Reviewed assurance reports from Global Pharmaceuticals, Vaccines, Consumer Healthcare, R&D, GMS and ۵ control & compliance ViiV Healthcare • Reviewed GSK's internal control framework Confirmed compliance with Sarbanes-Oxley Act - Commet compliance with Sarbanes-Oxley Act - Reviewed Audit &amp; Assurance work during 2016 and approved the planned work for 2017 8 - Reviewed Addit &amp; Assurance work during 2016 and approved the planned work for 2017 - Undertook Corporate Integrity Agreement (CIA) training Received and reviewed CIA compliance and assurance reports 8 Reviewed and reviewed on compliance and assirance reports Reviewed reports on the Operational Excellence programme ä Reviewed the implementation of new systems for Group Support Functions ä Received litigation reports and updates ä Received ingation reports and updates Received reports on ongoing investigations and on ABAC issues. Ğ Risk Reviewed risk management framework compliance Δ - Reviewed the risk elements of Group treasury, pensions, risk and insurance and tax policies A Received status reports on the following Enterprise Risks: ABAC, EHSS, Information Protection, Patient Safety, Privacy, Product Quality, Research Practices and Third Party Oversight P Received terrorism and cyber security risk assessment update 0 Received updates on the implications of Brexit 0 Received Risk Oversight and Compliance Council meeting updates 6 Considered emerging risks.
+S Sovernance and Confirmed compliance with UK Corporate Governance Code Δ other matters - Reviewed the Committee's terms of reference and confirmed that they had been adhered to during 2017 4 Received corporate governance updates 0 - Reviewed the Committee's performance and effectiveness A Reviewed and approved the Group's approach to the Modern Slavery Act 2016 0 - Met privately and separately with the Heads of Global Ethics & Compliance and Audit & Assurance • Met privately with the external auditors at the end of each meeting as required 6 Approved the publication of the Group's Tax strategy. Α